vives-project-xp/Zend/README.md

 - kerst (draws a christmas tree)
 - poly (draws a polygon)

-CTRL + X cancels any command and stops it
+CTRL + X cancels any command and stops it.
 `$h` is the command for homing the table.

 **IMPORTANT**
 If by any chance the table enters its alarm state and will not move anymore with a nor.